- Home

 10. Prunes

-Studies have linked eating prunes with improved bone health, largely because of their high vitamin K and potassium content and anti-inflammatory properties.
+Studies have linked prunes with improved bone health, largely because of their high vitamin K and potassium content and anti-inflammatory properties.
 For example, this study found that post-menopausal women who ate five to six prunes daily maintained better bone mineral density in their hips.

 11. Grapes

-Grapes contain several vitamins and minerals that may help to prevent osteoporosis, including manganese, potassium, and vitamins B, C, and K.
+Grapes contain several vitamins and minerals that may help prevent osteoporosis, including manganese, potassium, and vitamins B, C, and K.

 Grapes are also a brilliant source of resveratrol, a type of polyphenol believed to improve bone density.
 In this two-year study of post-menopausal women, taking resveratrol twice a day improved bone mineral density, slowed bone loss, and reduced the risk of major fractures.